Hülya Kosar Altinyelken

 Wouter van der Brug

 Brian Burgoon is Professor of International and Comparative Political Economy at the University of Amsterdam (UvA).
 He is also Academic Director of the Amsterdam Institute for Social Science Research (AISSR) at the UvA.
-His research focuses on the politics of economic globalization; of welfare and labor-market policies and standards; and of how economic conditions influence political violence.
+His research focuses on the politics of economic globalization; of welfare and labour-market policies and standards; and of how economic conditions influence political violence.

 Geert ten Dam